Troyanovsky/prompt_formatter/README.md

 # Prompt Formatter

-A tool that helps format text by dynamically including file contents from a specified folder.
-Perfect for creating templates or documentation that need to reference multiple files for GPT/Claude/Gemini or other LLM.
+A tool that helps format text by dynamically including file contents from a specified folder or URLs.
+Perfect for creating prompts or documentation that need to reference multiple files or web resources for GPT/Claude/Gemini or other LLM.

 ## Features

 - Dynamic file content insertion using @file_path syntax
+- URL content fetching using @url syntax
 - Auto-completion dropdown for file selection
 - Support for multiple text-based file formats
 - Preview of formatted output